The Best Bag for Disney World and What To Pack In It!

 Plan for Accidents

-If you are headed to Walt Disney World, your Disney World Park Bag can help make you enjoy your time in the parks a little bit more.
+Choosing the best bag to carry at Disney World and packing it with all your supplies can help make you enjoy your time in the parks a little bit more.
 I recommend two types of bags:

-- Personal Bag – Small crossbody bag with a few personal items : Phone, Sunglasses, Wallet
+- Personal Bag – Small crossbody bag or a fanny pack with a few personal items : Phone, Sunglasses, Wallet.

 - Backpack – Get a fun design and bring your snacks, sunscreen, rain protection, a water bottle, and a good external charger for all your electronics!